jrhazlett/pretty_printer_for_humans/README.md

 The default value for this option is 'undefined', and this means the printer will attempt to print all layers.

-If this option is set to 1, the printer will only query the immediate argument passed to pformatSync().
+If this option is set to 1, the printer will only query the immediate argument passed to pformat().
 If the value is set to 2, then the function will query both the immediate argument, and any children.

 If the number exceeds the depth of the argument, then this will result in the entire data structure getting processed.